hotmodelsactress.com

 Not available

-He was nominated for the Academy Awards for Best Actor for his roles in films:
+He was nominated for the Academy Award for Best Actor for his role as Tom Jones in comedy film Tom Jones (1963).

 He won the BAFTA Award for Most Promising Newcomer to Leading Film Roles for his performance as Arthur Seaton in kitchen sink drama film Saturday Night and Sunday Morning (1960).